jeantozzi/data-engineering-zoomcamp-2023/week_3/README.md

 ### Solution

-For this, let's simply the following query:
+For this, let's simply run the following query:

 ```sql
 SELECT COUNT(*)